zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 }
 ```

+## Recommended workflow

+Getting data from a data view is straightforward.
+If you want to understand more about the source behind each data field, that information is available too.

+This is an introduction to the recommended workflow for getting data.
+For detailed information, see the [Data API reference](xref:DataViewsDataAPI).

+## Specify first page parameters
+Complete the following to specify first page parameters:

+1. Specify the index range (start index and end index) and granularity of data to be retrieved.
+2. Specify the desired response format as csv, table-style json, or object-style json.
+The default is object-style json.
+Csv and table-style json are available with or without a header row.
+3. Specify the page size.

+## Request any remaining pages
+Complete the following if data spans into additional page(s).
+The current page response will include an HTTP header linking to the next page.
+1. Follow the hyperlinks to retrieve the full requested dataset page by page, if the current page includes a NextPage hyperlink.
+2. Follow the `FirstPage` hyperlink in the event that it is necessary to restart the paging operation from the first page.

+## [Optional] Investigate the source of the data
+For precise information about the source of each field's data, see the data view's resolved field mappings.

 ## Data view data retrieval parameters

 Data view data is retrieved by using the [Data API](xref:DataViewsDataAPI).
 The supported mode of retrieval is interpolated values within a user-specified range.
 Several formats are available, such as JSON and CSV.